-Measure the crab carapace using a CRAB MEASURING GAUGE located in the aft deck locker.
+Measure the crab carapace using a CRAB MEASURING GAUGE located in the helm drawer.

 Boil crabs in seawater, about 12 minutes should do it.

 After using, please wash the equipment thoroughly with fresh water (available from the cockpit freshwater faucet).